anushree-a/twitclone/ReadMe.md

 On T2, run the following command:

-`curl -X POST http://127.0.0.1:8000/myapp/readtweets/ -d '{"username": "bmlkaGk="}' -H "Content-Type:application/json"`
+`curl -X POST http://127.0.0.1:8000/myapp/readtweets/ -d '{"username": "YW51c2hyZWU="}' -H "Content-Type:application/json"`

 Here, we simply need to send the encoded 64-bit username of TwitClone user whose tweets we wants to read to the server.
 Server will send a list of all the tweets made by that user.
+If that user doesn't have any tweets, you'll get an empty list.

 ### 8. Like/ Unlike Tweet

 On T2, run the following command:

-`curl -X POST http://127.0.0.1:8000/myapp/likeunlike/ -d '{"tweet_id": "6", "activity_id:"1}' -H "Content-Type:application/json"`
+`curl -X POST http://127.0.0.1:8000/myapp/likeunlike/ -d '{"tweet_id": "2", "activity_id":"1"}' -H "Content-Type:application/json"`

 Here, we need to send the server the tweet_id along with activity_id (1 == like operation, 2 == unlike operation)